LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    }

 .. note::
-   In order for this code to work, the "Attachments" folder should already exist and Lasso Server should have permission to write to it.
+   In order for this code to work, the "Attachments" folder must already exist and have permissions allowing Lasso Server to write to it.

 Store a Downloaded Message in a Database